TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Annotations.rst

 ORM (object relational model) annotations
 ------------------------------------------

-The following annotations can only be used on models:
+The following annotations can only be used on model properties:

 .. _extbase-annotation-cascade: